MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-apc-mobile-battery.md

 > [!NOTE]
 > To learn more, refer to the [APC Charge Mobile Power Supply User Manual](https://www.apc.com/us/en/download/document/SPD_UM-990-6394_EN/).

-2. Ensure that the APC Charge Mobile Battery is powered on by pressing the **power on/off** button for more than 3 seconds and less than 6 seconds to enable the 24 V DC output voltage.
+B. Ensure that the APC Charge Mobile Battery is powered on by pressing the **power on/off** button for more than 3 seconds and less than 6 seconds to enable the 24 V DC output voltage.
 The LEDs will turn white to indicate the battery's charge state.

 :::image type="content" source="images/apc-mobile-battery-fig3.png" alt-text="Screenshot that shows On/off button and LEDs indicating power function." :::<br>
 *Figure 3.
 On/off button and LEDs indicating power function*